LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: Can agents mark conversations as “Resolved” if a consumer doesn't respond in a certain amount of time?

 **A:** Yes.
 Current practice is to manually resolve the conversation at a set period of time determined by contact center policies.
-The Auto close feature of LiveEngage enables brands to determine the exact length of time with no customer response that will trigger an automatic closing of a conversation.
+The Auto close feature of the Conversational Cloud enables brands to determine the exact length of time with no customer response that will trigger an automatic closing of a conversation.

 ### Q: Is the communication secure?

 **A:** Security is an integral part of the software development processes at LivePerson.
-To protect the privacy of both consumers and the brand, the LiveEngage messaging SDK was designed with the strictest security measures.
+To protect the privacy of both consumers and the brand, the Conversational Cloud messaging SDK was designed with the strictest security measures.

 **The following features are implemented as part of the solution:**